BlockDevsUnited/l-earn/README.md

 Welcome to Polkadot L-EARN!
 We are a Polkadot community project where you can learn about Polkadot and earn DOT at the same time!

-¡Bienvenido a Polkadot L-EARN! ¡Somos un proyecto comunitario de Polkadot donde puedes aprender sobre Polkadot y ganar DOT al mismo tiempo!
+¡Bienvenido a Polkadot L-EARN! ¡Somos un proyecto comunitario de Polkadot donde puede aprender sobre Polkadot y ganar DOT al mismo tiempo!

 ## Start Learning and Earning Now